UGentBiomath/COVID19-Model/data/README.md

 #### Model parameters

 + `AZMM_UZG_hospital_parameters.csv` contains age-stratified estimates for the following model parameters: 1) c: probability of not going to an ICU where (1-c) is the probability of needing IC.
 2) m0: mortality, given as a total (cohort + ICU) and separate for Cohort and ICU.
 3) dC: average time spent in a Cohort ward if not going to ICU.
 Split in recovered and deceased.
 4) dICU: average time spent in an ICU.
 Split in recovered and deceased.
 4) dICU,rec: average length of recovery stay in Cohort after ICU.
-Code of reformat performed in `notebooks/0.1-twallema-AZMM-UZG-data-analysis.ipynb`.

-+ `deterministic_22072020.json` contains the posterior distributions of the calibrated model parameters.
-The distributions are associated with the following preprint: `https://doi.org/10.1101/2020.07.17.20156034`.
+The analysis is performed using the script `~/notebooks/preprocessing/AZMM-UZG-hospital-data-analysis`.
++ `sciensano_hospital_parameters.csv` contains age-stratified estimates for the hospital parameters of the COVID19_SEIRD model.
+The analysis was performed using the script `~/notebooks/preprocessing/sciensano-hospital-data-analysis`.
+You must place the super secret detailed hospitalization dataset `COVID19BE_CLINIC.csv`in the same folder as this script in order to run it.
++ `wu_asymptomatic_fraction.xlsx` contains the computation of the symptomatic fraction of the Belgian population per age group based on a study of Wu, 2020 (https://www.nature.com/articles/s41591-020-0822-7/figures/2).

 #### Belgian Census 2011
 + `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`.
 First, the raw spreadsheet `data/raw/census_2011/Pop_LPW_NL_25FEB15.xlsx` was modified in MS Excel.
 The format of the data is as follows: